mbarry/ljcusack.github.io/_posts/2015-07-25-semester-break.markdown

 # This blog
-Purpose: to reflect on whatever I'm learning at that point in time, as I venture through my CS degree, and any achievements I wish to note.
+Purpose: to reflect on whatever I'm learning at that point in time as I venture through my CS degree, and any achievements I wish to note.